Naught0/naught0.github.io/data/posts/combinator.md

 ### The Great Changening

 Sometime around the beginning of 2024 Commander Spellbook revamped their site.
-They no longer provided their entire database so freely (a boon to page load times I'm sure!), so I had to start using their newly created API instead.
+They no longer provide their entire database so freely (a boon to page load times I'm sure!), so I had to start using their newly created API instead.

 The latest version of Combinator sends a list of cards to the Commander Spellbook API and parses the results to get roughly the same output as before.